Weber School District Curriculum Department Mission:

 Math Professional learning opportunities are available throughout the year in three different formats.

-Math Meet-Ups: Meet-ups are face-to-face grade-level specific meetings.
+Meet-Ups: Meet-ups are face-to-face grade-level specific meetings.
 Curriculum Fellows facilitate these sessions and share program-specific information and resources.
 Highlights from these Meet-ups will be sent to all teachers via email after the session.
-Locations vary to make it convenient for all teachers to attend.
+For the 2019-2020 school year, meets-ups will be conference-style and held on September 11 and March 18.

 #MathBUZZ: Join us online for short 30-minute, fast-paced, professional learning session.
 The latest and greatest math related news and resources will be shared.
 Simply click on the link in your e-mail invite to join live, or watch recorded sessions on this website (click on more and then #MathBUZZ) or log into Twitter and search for @jbtmath.

-Thursday Tutorials: Did you miss the meet-ups or a #Buzz session?
+Math Minutes: Did you miss a meet-up or a #Buzz session?
 Don't worry.
 The highlights from these sessions will be sent in small 5-minute messages or video tutorials each Thursday.

 Additional Sessions: Watch the calendar and your e-mail for other face-to-face and blended professional learning opportunities during school, after school, and during the summer.